NewWind-Modpacks/radiantgear/README.md

 [![ko-fi](https://img.shields.io/badge/Support%20Me-Ko--fi-%23FF5E5B?style=flat-square)](https://ko-fi.com/C0C1NL4O)

 > [!WARNING]
-> This repository is a fork of (Illusive Soulworks' Radiant Gear)[https://github.com/illusivesoulworks/radiantgear].
+> This repository is a fork of [Illusive Soulworks' Radiant Gear](https://github.com/illusivesoulworks/radiantgear).
-> It has been modified by the (New Wind Modpacks Team)[https://github.com/NewWind-Modpacks] to allow for it being depended upon through Maven.
+> It has been modified by the [New Wind Modpacks Team](https://github.com/NewWind-Modpacks) to allow for it being depended upon through Maven.
 > This repo purely implements a CI Workflow that publishes commits as Maven Packages to the Github Maven Package Repository.

 Radiant Gear is a mod that acts as a simple compatibility bridge between [Curios API](https://www.curseforge.com/minecraft/mc-mods/curios)